RoryBr1/Milestone-2/readme.md

 ## Acknowledgements

+* The [Google Maps JavaScript API Documentation](https://developers.google.com/maps/documentation/javascript/overview) was vital to all features of the interactive map.
 * Special thanks to [Code Institute](https://codeinstitute.net/) Tutor Support who helped me troubleshoot at multiple points in the development of the project.
 * Special thanks to my [Code Institute](https://codeinstitute.net/) mentor, Arnold Kyeza, who gave helpful guidance and constructive feedback at multiple points throughout the project.
 * [Javascript Google Maps Api Tutorial](https://www.youtube.com/watch?v=8NUqDc1bQ84) by Framework Television on [YouTube](http://www.youtube.com/) helped me in learning how to use the Google Maps JavaScript API.